 Michigan football tops Alabama in Rose Bowl, 27-20 in OT, to go to national title game

 Somehow, it surpassed the expectations.
 Down by seven with less than five minutes to play, Michigan marched 75 yards before J.J.
-McCarthy found Roman Wilson on a four-yard touchdown to tie the game with 1:34 to play.
-The Tide couldn't score on their ensuring possession, and the Rose Bowl saw its first overtime since 2018.
+McCarthy found Roman Wilson on a 4-yard touchdown to tie the game with 1:34 to play.
+The Tide couldn't score on their ensuring possession, and the Rose Bowl had its first overtime since 2018.

-In the extra period, U-M got the ball first and punched immediately.
-Blake Corum got the ball twice and on his second carry scampered 17 yards behind Karsen Barnhart before he spun into the endzone and Michigan took its first seven-point lead of the game.
+U-M got the opening possession and got the wasted little time.
+Blake Corum got the ball twice and on his second carry scampered 17 yards before he spun into the end zone, forcing Alabama to match to extend the game.

-Alabama had one last chance and got to first and goal when U-M came up with the stop of the century.
-Junior Colson stuffed a run on first down before Mason Graham threw Jase McClellan for a loss of six on second down.
-Facing third-and-14, Milroe found Jermaine Buron for a gain of 11 and the season game down to a single three yard play.
+Alabama got to first-and-goal when U-M's defense stiffened.
+Junior Colson stuffed a run on first down before Mason Graham threw Jase McClellan for a loss of 6 on second down.
+Facing third down from the 14-yard line, Alabama quarterback Jalen Milroe found Jermaine Buryon for a gain of 11.
+The season then came down to a fourth-and-goal from the 3.

+RAINER SABIN: Michigan's comeback win in Rose Bowl extends dream season, allows fans to celebrate

-After three timeouts slowed the game, Milroe kept a sneak up the middle and Josaiah Stewart stuffed the run at the goal line.
+After three timeouts, Milroe kept it on a QB sneak up the middle but Josaiah Stewart stuffed it 2 yards short of the goal line.

 This was no fluke.
-The No. 1 Wolverines looked every bit the part of the top team in the nation against No. 4 Alabama in their college football playoff semifinal matchup, as they overcame early miscues and then a late deficit before they slayed the SEC-dragon, 27-20, to win the 110th Rose Bowl.
+The No. 1 Wolverines looked every bit the part of the top team in the nation against No. 4 Alabama in their College Football Playoff semifinal matchup, as they overcame early miscues and then a late deficit to slay SEC dragon, 27-20, winning the 110th Rose Bowl.

+"It's everything we worked for, just waiting to come out in moments like these,” McCarthy said during the postgame trophy presentation on the field.
+“It means everything to us. ...
+We love (Michigan fans) and we appreciate all your support, we got one more though!
+We got one more.”

-Now, Michigan will play the winner of Monday night's Sugar Bowl matchup between No. 2 Washington and No. 3 Texas in the national championship next Monday, Jan.
-8, at NRG Stadium in Houston, Texas.
+That "one more" is the national title game on Jan.
+8 in Houston against Monday night's Sugar Bowl winner between No. 2 Washington and No. 3 Texas.

 It gave the junior quarterback new life and settled in from there as he made plays with his arm, his legs — heck, he even had to show off his hands when he caught a long lateral from Donovan Edwards with one hand before he heaved it upfield to Roman Wilson for a gain of 20.